input-output-hk/partner-chains-smart-contracts/README.md

 ## Introduction

-This repository is a Plutus application (off-chain code + on-chain Plutus scripts) that is part of the Partner Chain bridge backend.
-The goal is to support the different interactions with Cardano as a mainchain from a partner chain's perspective.
+This repository contains the on-chain Plutus scripts that are part of the [Partner Chain framework](https://github.com/input-output-hk/partner-chains).

-This alpha release is just the beginning of the journey.
-It is intended to gather early feedback from the community and is provided "as is."
-It should not be used in live production networks.
-Use at your own risk.
-We welcome and appreciate your feedback!

-The repository targets the following users:

-* the Sidechain node operator
-* the end-user wishing to transfer assets between the mainchain and the sidechain

 ## CONTRIBUTING

 See [CONTRIBUTING](./CONTRIBUTING.md) for guidelines on contributing code and documentation.

-See our [CHANGELOG](./CHANGELOG.md) for all changes over time to the tool.
+See our [CHANGELOG](./CHANGELOG.md) for all changes over time.

 ## LICENSING